alexward1981/trimurti/build-script.md

 Next: Decision tree step 3.

 Action: Decision tree step 3;
-Expected outcome: A message is displayed saying `Please provide a name for your app`.
-The user types a name and moves on to the next question.
+Expected outcome: A message is displayed saying `Please provide the main entry point for your API (including any API keys that are required)`.
+The user types a url and moves on to the next question.
-Next: Decision tree step 3.
+Next: Decision tree step 4.

+Action Decision tree step 4;
+Expected outcome: A file structure is generated in ./vulcan/ this will currently just be a file called vulcanrc.js
+Next: End;

+Action: User edits vulcanrc.js
+Expected outcome: The user will be able to edit the schema of their API, adding GET and POST requests, providing friendly names and adding validation to their API schema.
+Next: End;

+Action: User types `vulcan`:
+Expected Outcome: Now a vulcanrc.js file exists the file will be parsed and a set of files will be generated under ./vulcan
+Next: End.

+Action: User visits '/vulcan' in their browser Expected outcome: The user will be presented with the vulcan editor.
+Next: End.